aman6303/Practice-Deep-Learning/README.md

 # For practicing Deep Learning concepts

-# 1. Basic Perceptron implementation using sklearn
+# Basic Perceptron implementation using sklearn
+# Understand the problem with single perceptron
+# Perform binary , multi class classification and regression using NN